 The Galaxy A32 is an interesting phone because it delivers the best features from the A52 and A72 for less.
 You get a similar design, 64MP camera at the back (48MP on the 5G model), and a huge 5000mAh battery.

-The phone obviously loses out in some areas; the 4G version is powered by MediaTek's Helio G80, and it is laggy in daily use.
-The 5G model — featuring the MediaTek Dimensity 720G — doesn't have this particular problem, so if you are considering the A32, my recommendation would be to pick up the 5G-enabled version.
+The phone obviously loses out in some areas; the 4G version is powered by MediaTek's Helio G80, which is laggy in daily use.
+The 5G model — featuring the MediaTek Dimensity 720G — doesn't have this particular problem, so if you're considering the A32, my recommendation would be to pick up the 5G-enabled version.
 The Galaxy A32 5G is the default option in the U.S., and it retails for $280 there.

 While the A32 5G has a beefier chipset, it misses out elsewhere.
-The regular A32 has a 6.5-inch Full HD (2400 x 1080) AMOLED panel with a 90Hz refresh, but the A32 5G has an inferior TFT screen with a resolution of just 720p (1600 x 720) and 60Hz refresh.
-Like the Galaxy A42 5G, Samsung isn't offering a high-quality screen with the device, which makes recommending the A32 5G just that little bit more difficult.
+The regular A32 has a 6.5-inch Full HD (2400x1080) AMOLED panel with a 90Hz refresh, but the A32 5G has an inferior TFT screen with a resolution of just 720p (1600x720) and 60Hz refresh.
+Like the Galaxy A42 5G, Samsung isn't offering a high-quality screen with the device, making recommending the A32 5G just that little bit more difficult.